withertech/SteamScraper/docs/CONFIGINI.md

 `[main]`, `[<SCRAPING MODULE>]`

 #### videoPreferNormalized="true"
 This option is *only* applicable when scraping with the `-s screenscraper` module.
 ScreenScraper offers two versions of some of their videos.
 A normalized version, which adheres to some defined standard they made, and the originals.
 If you prefer converting or standardizing the videos yourself (see `videoConvertCommand` above) then you can set this to `false`.
-If you do so Skyscraper will fetch the original videos from ScreenScraper instead of the normalized ones.
+If you do so Steamscraper will fetch the original videos from ScreenScraper instead of the normalized ones.

 NOTE!
 Be aware that the original videos often vary a lot in codec, color format and size.
 So it is recommended to convert them afterwards using the `videoConvertCommand`.